 - 1. Open access door on the side of the motorhome and swing out the fresh water fill funnel. - 2.
 Fill fresh water tank using a hose or jerrycan until water funnel level reaches neck.
 Tank capacity is 15 litres.
 During use the drain tube works as a level indicator for the fresh water tank.
 Aqua Rinse may be added to improve cleaning of bowl and flushing of unit. - 3.
 Replace cap.
-Swing water fill funnel inward until it touches side of water tank. - NOTE: 150ml of water will remain in fill bottle when fresh water tank is empty. - 4.
-Next add Aqua Kem to Cassette for controlling odours as follows. - Depress retaining clip.
+Swing water fill funnel inward until it touches side of water tank. - NOTE: 150ml of water will remain in fill bottle when fresh water tank is empty. - Next add Aqua Kem to Cassette for controlling odours as follows. - Depress retaining clip.
 Remove Cassette by pulling straight out.
 When Cassette hits stop, tilt downward slightly and remove (Stop for safety when Cassette is full). - 6.
 Position tank vertical and swivel pour out spout upwards. - 7.
 Remove cap.
 Remove deodorant from storage compartment.
 Add 100ml of Aqua Kem or 120ml of Aqua Kem Bio through pour out spout.
 Add small amount of water through spout to cover tank bottom.
 Replace cap and pour out spout to its original stored position.
 Note: As an alternative, deodorant can be added to the Cassette through the valve blade opening.
-Hotter weather or longer retention time may require addition of more Aqua Kem. - 8.
-Slide the Cassette, pour out spout facing outside, into the Caravan through the access door.
-Never force insertion or and enthus actes the talk as santage to the system can - 9.
-Make sure the Cassette is secured by the retaining clip.
-Close
+Hotter weather or longer retention time may require addition of more Aqua Kem. - Slide the Cassette, pour out spout facing outside, into the Caravan through the access door.
+Never force insertion or removal of the Cassette tank as damage to the system can occur.